What is .NET? The Microsoft Programming Framework

 Microsoft .NET Libraries

 Microsoft .NET is a computer framework that contains hundreds of useful components.
 The components are gathered together into libraries, to organize the components into categories.
 Libraries with components to draw on the screen, read input, talk to the Internet, etc. This allows the programmer to concentrate on producing the functionality of the software and not have to work on the code that controls the hardware.
 Modern software programs are written with a tool called an Integrated Development Environment (IDE).
 An IDE allows the programmer to write the code in an editor, run the code to test it and use a debugger to fix any errors found during testing.
 Many IDEs come with a set of common existing components to use, such as text boxes, buttons and image containers.
-Microsoft provides the Visual Studio IDE.
+Microsoft provides a Visual Studio IDE.
 Here's an IDE in use:

 With the .NET framework and an IDE, it only takes a few lines of code to get a simple program working.
 The speed of software development using .NET makes it a very useful framework for developers writing Windows programs.

 Programmers and other companies can produce their own components and bundle them into their own libraries, many do.
-A programmer will often developer a library of routines that they reuse in new software projects.
-Very large and complex programs will be broken down into different sections, those sections will usually be contained in their own libraries to help with a program's design and maintenance.
+A programmer will often develop a library of routines that they reuse in new software projects.
+Very large and complex programs will be broken down into different sections, and those sections will usually be grouped into functional libraries to help with a program's design and maintenance.
 Not only is .NET a comprehensive set of libraries for all of the facilities that a program could need, but it is also an environment in which a program executes.

 Microsoft .NET Runtime Engine